sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/windows-fundamentals.md

 ![smb diagram](https://academy.hackthebox.com/storage/modules/49/smb_diagram.png)

-BOOKMARK
+NTFS and Share permissions are similar but not identical.

+These are Share permissions:
+- **Full Control**: Users are permitted to perform all actions given by Change and Read permissions as well as change permissions for NTFS files and subfolders
+- **Change**: Users are permitted to read, edit, delete, and add files and subfolders
+- **Read**: Users are allowed to view file & subfolder contents

-NTFS and Share permissions are different.
-NTFS also includes special permissions.
+These are NTFS basic permissions.
+NTFS also has additional special permissions.
+- **Full Control**: Users are permitted to add, edit, move, delete files & folders as well as change NTFS permissions that apply to all allowed folders
+- **Modify**: Users are permitted or denied permissions to view and modify files and folders.
+This includes adding or deleting files
+- **Read & Execute**: Users are permitted or denied permissions to read the contents of files and execute programs
+- **List folder contents**: Users are permitted or denied permissions to view a listing of files and subfolders
+- **Read**: Users are permitted or denied permissions to read the contents of files
+- **Write**: Users are permitted or denied permissions to write changes to a file and add new files to a folder
+- **Special Permissions**: A variety of advanced permissions options

 NTFS permissions apply to the system where the folder and files are hosted.
 Share permissions apply when the folder is being accessed through SMB, typically from a different system over the network.

-Note that Windows Defender Firewall could potentially block access to the SMB share.
+Keep in mind that Windows Defender Firewall could potentially block access to the SMB share.
+To test whether this is occurring, completely deactivate each firewall profile in Windows or enable specific predefined inbound firewall rules in the Windows Defender Firewall advanced security settings.
+However, do not keep the firewall deactivated, as that can leave your system open to compromise.

+*The Windows Fundamental module walks users through how to create and configure a network share in this section.
+I recommend that you access the module and follow along.*

 <details>